 It doesn’t get more budget-friendly than the AcuRite Rain Gauge, which costs less than $10.
 This acrylic gauge can hold up to 5 inches of water, and its white markings on a blue background make its large display easy to read.
 It’s a great choice for precise measurements, as it’s marked with 0.1-inch increments.
 As rain fills the tube, the numbers are magnified 35 percent, making it easier to see from a distance.

 You can install this rain gauge in a couple of ways: Stake its pointy base into the ground, or mount it to a wall or fence via its keyhole hangers.
 While the material is designed to be weather-resistant, it may not last for quite as long as other options.
-We have noted that the acrylic becomes discolored or faded when exposed to sunlight for months.
+We have noted that the acrylic eventually becomes discolored or faded from sun exposure.

 Best Splurge: WeatherFlow Tempest Weather System